العربية

 Dorsal Block Pinning for Proximal Interphalangeal Joint Fracture-Dislocations

-Master the surgical technique of dorsal block pinning for unstable PIP joint fracture-dislocations.
-This immersive guid…
+Master the dorsal block pinning technique for unstable PIP joint fracture-dislocations.
+Explore joint anatomy, pathogen…

 06